azsdk/azsdk-docs/01-Subscription-Security-(SS)/Readme.md

 |SubscriptionID	|Subscription ID against which these alerts would be setup|
 |Tags |Comma-separated alert tag names which needs to be removed|

-**Note**: This command cleans up all alerts in the resource group [TBD].
+**Note**: This command cleans up all alerts in the resource group 'AzSDKAlertsRG'.
 This resource group is used internally by AzSDK as a container for the alert objects it registers.
 As a result, it is advisable to not add other alerts (or other types of resources) to this RG.

 - Steps to clean all the alerts:
     You could simply delete the resource group under which all the Azsdk alerts are configured by running below command.